 However, several of these cleaning agents are highly toxic to use indoors – so be careful.
-And, great care should also be taken to ensure that your work area is well ventilated and a respirator and gloves are worn while killing black mold in your home.
+And, great care should also be taken to ensure that your work area is well ventilated and a respirator and gloves are worn while killing black mold and taking care of your mold problem.

 Killing Black Mold with Ammonia has its advantages.
 It’s a good disinfectant and does a pretty good job of killing mold on hard, non-porous items.
 These items would include the bathroom sink, shower doors or kitchen counters.